-Ten Arguments For Deleting Your Social Media examines a very modern malady: how social media is steering human progress down a blind alley.
+Ten Arguments For Deleting Your Social Media examines a very modern malady: how click culture is steering human progress down a blind alley.

 The concern that wafts through Ten Arguments isn’t new.
 The Luddites gave voice to it when machines mechanised human labour during the industrial revolution.